A Resource for Finding a Rental Home in the Portland Metro Area

 - Apartments.com The national site that offers apartments in most USA metro areas including Portland.
 You have to complete a number of parameters (e.g., size, rent price, location, etc.) before you can obtain any listings.

-- The Apartment Finder Magazine with with a website that offers interactive maps, virtual tours, and a map-based keyword search tool.
+- The Apartment Finder Magazine with a website that offers interactive maps, virtual tours, and a map-based keyword search tool.

 - Green Rentals GreenRenter™ is an online directory of “green” or environmentally conscious commercial and residential rental property.
 GreenRenter™ helps renters find properties that meet their environmental requirements.
 Property owners with green features can create a building profile.
 It’s fast and free.